CodeF0x/LMSA/README.md

 ## Disclaimer

-LMSA is a third-party application and is not affiliated with LM Studio or its developers.
-This app is independently developed to provide an Android front-end interface for interacting with LM Studio.
-Use of this app is at your own discretion, and the developers of LMSA are not responsible for any issues arising from its use.
+LMWSA is a third-party application and is not affiliated with LM Studio or its developers.
+This app is independently developed to provide a web front-end interface for interacting with LM Studio.
+Use of this app is at your own discretion, and the developers of LMSWA are not responsible for any issues arising from its use.

 ## License

-LMSA is released under the [MIT License](LICENSE.md).
+LMWSA is released under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute the code as per the license terms.